shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 The cost of said creations is based on the item's power, rarity, and overall usefulness and is left to the DM's discretion.

-The spells infused into the item will have a certain amount of uses before needing to be re-infused with magical power determined by your level x 1/2 rounded down. your base rate of pay is 40 gold a working day with a tool you are proficient with or half that with tools you are not proficient with.
+The spells infused into the item will have a certain amount of uses before needing to be re-infused with magical power determined by your level x 1/2 rounded down.
+Your base rate of pay is 40 gold a working day with a tool you are proficient with or half that with tools you are not proficient with.

 ### Guild Master

 At level 16°, your fame travels the world, causing many of the merchants and blacksmiths to take an interest in his items and forging techniques, almost an admiration/respect/envy.

-Every time you buy new resources for you, some events are unlocked for your interpretation and the shopkeeper's opinion about you, as well as some discounts, paying the products with some kind of service (related to the forge ) or having to price absurdities for the simplest products.
+Every time you buy new resources for you, some events are unlocked for your interpretation and the shopkeeper's opinion about you, as well as some discounts, paying the products with some kind of service (related to the forge) or having to price absurdities for the simplest products.

 ### Masterful Forging